RescueSocial/Victims_Cases_Film-Music-Arts/Cases Documentation-Filings/README.md

+## Start to Documentations of Cases Related to the Arts

 <i><b>*Legislation Improvements are needed, and having research of the common problems of cases over Decades that prevent people in the Visual & Performing Arts from having a just legal system either outside or inside of court, related to a mixing of tactics that are not helpful, exploitative to disastrous.

 <b>Example of Confidential Magazine Documentary with Fixer Fred Otash:</b>